GreyRook/code-with-style/docs/process/index.md

 BE (backend) or FE (frontend) to better understand which part of the team can handle which task.
 # Story Points
-1. A measure of team output
-* Correlated to but not necessarily the same as effort
-* Describes the complexity of a requirement
+1. A relative estimation of effort for a requirement
-2. A relative measure
 * Measured relative to a known “reference” story
 * Consistent over time for the same team
 * Not necessarily comparable across teams